Odinani: Ancestral veneration

 Ndebunze, or ndichie, are the deceased ancestors who are considered to be in the spirit world, àlà mmúọ́.
 In Odinani, it is believed that the dead ancestors are invisible members of the community; their role in the community, in conjunction with Ala, is to protect the community from epidemics and strife such as famine and smallpox.
 Ancestors helped chi look after men.
 Shrines for the ancestors in Igbo society were made in the central house, or òbí or òbú, of the patriarch of a housing compound.
 The patriarchal head of the household is in charge of venerating the patriarchal ancestors through libations and offerings, through this the living maintain contact with the dead.
 Only a patriarch whose father is dead, and therefore in the spirit world where they await reincarnation into the community, were able to venerate ancestors.
 Female ancestors were called upon by matriarchs.
-At the funeral of a mans father there is a hierarchy in Igbo culture of animals that will be killed and eaten in his honor.
+At the funeral of a man's father there is a hierarchy in Igbo culture of animals that will be killed and eaten in his honor.
 Usually this depended on the rarity and price of the animal, so a goat or a sheep were common and relatively cheaper, and therefore carried less prestige, while a cow is considered a great honor, and a horse the most exceptional.
 Horses cannot be given for women.
 Horses were more common among the northeastern Igbo due to tsetse fly zone that Igboland is situated in and renders it an unsuitable climate for horses.
 Horse heads are traditionally decorated and kept in a reliquary and at shrines.

 A number of major masking institutions exist around Igboland that honour ancestors and reflect the spirit world in the land of the living.
 Young women, for example, are incarnated in the society through the àgbọ́ghọ̀ mmúọ́ masking tradition in which mean represent ideal and benevolent spirits of maidens of the spirit world in the form of feminine masks.
 These masks are performed at festivals at agricultural cycles and at funerals of prominent individuals in the society.